 DHL Express's core product is the international time-definite shipments (TDI) which provides services with a pre-defined delivery time.
 The second main product is called time-definite domestic (TDD) and provides domestic services within a country or territory.
 TDD revenues are about tenth of TDI revenues due to lower shipment volumes and a much lower revenue per shipment.
 TDD is also generally a ground product.
 Most of the freight capacity owned or purchased by DHL is used for TDI and if something remains, it is sold to other air freight operators and customers with DHL Global Forwarding being the largest buyer of this remaining capacity.
-In 2020, TDI shipments accounted for 66% of the total volume and this product generated €52.96 (\$56.7) of revenue per shipment versus €8.78 (\$11.9) for each domestic shipment as displayed in Figure 34.
-The Express division performance was largely driven by the TDI where daily shipments grew by 5.7% year-over-year.
+Revenue in the Europe area climbed by 25.7% to €10,193 million, including negative currency impacts of €10 million.
+Revenue per day climbed by 29.8% and shipment volumes by 12.4% in the TDI product line.
+International daily sales increased by 20.1% in the fourth quarter of 2021, while daily cargo volumes increased by 0.3%.

-Figure 33 - DHL Express Revenues by Region 2008 - 2020
+Figure 33 - DHL Express Revenues by Region 2009 - 2021

 Figure 35 displays the shipment volume development for the TDI and TDD product lines.
 It is important to note how TDD shipment volumes reflect DHL's strategy to end domestic delivery operations with the goal of focusing on international operations.
 The shipment data reflect overall weakness in 2008 and 2009, including the impact of the global recession and the significant negative effects of DHL's withdrawal from the domestic market in the United States in early 2009.
 DHL Express reported an increase in revenues and shipment volumes for the TDI and TDD product lines due to the high growth of B2C volumes.
-However, B2C volumes started showing strong signs of recovery in Q4 2020.

-Figure 34 - DHL Express Time Definite International and Domestic Yields 2007 - 2020
+Figure 34 - DHL Express Time Definite International and Domestic Yields 2007 - 2021